Johnygood27/Telegrab_BOT4/README.md

 | **ETHERSCAN_API_KEY** | (Optional) API key from [Etherscan](https://etherscan.io/) for verification |
 | **PORT** | Port for the Express server |

-The server uses the provided mnemonic or private key to send transactions to the smart contract.
-Keep these credentials secret and never expose them in the frontend.
+**Important:** the server uses the mnemonic or private key to sign transactions.
+Never commit these credentials to version control or expose them in the frontend.

 3. Compile and test the project: